tedeh/jayson/README.md

 ##### Server.prototype.error([code[, message[, data]]])

 Returns a JSON-RPC error object.
-Can be used to generate a custom error inside a method or to intentionally return [one of the official JSON-RPC 2.0 errors](http://www.jsonrpc.org/specification#error_object).
+Can be used to generate a custom error inside a method or to intentionally return [one of the official JSON-RPC 2.0 errors][jsonrpc-spec#error_object].
 The error returned by this method can be used as the first argument to a RPC method callback.

 * `code` (Number) Optional integer code
 * `message` (String) Optional string description